grafana/thema/docs/go-quickstart.md

 		schemas: [
 			// v0.0
 			{
-				// name is what we call the ship, and what's written in big letters on its hull
+				// name is what we call a ship.
+It's written in big letters on its hull
 				name: string
 				// masts is the number of masts the ship has.
 No fully rigged ship
 				// has ever had more than 7: https://oceannavigator.com/the-most-masted-schooner-ever-built/